-Estimate the number and type of families that will benefit from the proposed activities Estimated to help approximately 12 Pittsburg residents.
-Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability and Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 05 - Public Services HUD National Objective - LMC HUD Accomplishment Type - Persons (General) Location Description The rotating shelter moves from location to location every two weeks from October until the end of May or early June.
+Performance Measures: Objective - Creating a Suitable Living Environment Outcome - Availability and Accessibility HUD Performance Measure Type - Provide New or Continuing Access to a Service HUD Matrix Code - 03T Operating Costs of Homeless Programs/AIDS Patients Program HUD National Objective - LMC Location Description The rotating shelter moves from location to location every two weeks from October until the end of May or early June.
 Over 40 host and participating locations, primarily in Central and East County, provide space, meals, and volunteers.
 A full list of these locations is listed in Attachment Other-ICCC Participating Faith Communities.
 Planned Activities Winter Nights Rotating Family Shelter is a project of the Interfaith Council of Contra Costa County that was begun over eleven years ago.
 Winter Nights is an emergency shelter for homeless families supported by hundreds of volunteers from member faith communities throughout central Contra Costa County.
 Beginning in October and open until mid-May, the shelter location moves from location to location every two weeks during the cold winter months.
 Each participating faith community provides nighttime shelter (usually in a social hall but sometimes in a sanctuary), three meals a day, volunteer tutoring for school children and weekend activities for the clients.
 Tents are provided each family for privacy while living in the shelter, and each person receives a sleeping bag which they can take with them when they leave.
 A paid professional staff person is on duty 24 hours a day during the Winter Nights season.
 The shelter capacity is approximately 30 people per night.
-3 Project Name 2018-2019 Veterans Square Housing Project Target Area City of Pittsburg
+17 Project Name 2019-2020 Pacific Community Services Inc. (PCSI) - Fair Housing / Tenant Landlord Counseling .